SamuelGbegli/VueBugTrackerProjectPublic/README.md

 Alternatively, click on the "Code" button on the top of the page and click on "Download ZIP".

+To open the application in Visual Studio, double click on the VueBugTrackerProjectPublic.sln file in File Explorer.

 ## Features

 Below is a summary of some of the features of the application: